-Figure A98: Real-Time Valuation Effect of TLR Constraints
+Figure A96: Real-Time Valuation Effect of TLR Constraints

-Because external constraints can cause substantial changes in LMPs in MISO, we estimate these effects by calculating the increase in real-time payments by loads and the reduction in payments to generators caused by the external constraints.22 Figure A98 shows increases and decreases in hourly revenues that result from binding TLR constraints.
+Because external constraints can cause substantial changes in LMPs in MISO, we estimate these effects by calculating the increase in real-time payments by loads and the reduction in payments to generators caused by the external constraints.
+Figure A96 shows increases and decreases in hourly revenues that result from binding TLR constraints.
 The reported congestion value for these constraints is low because MISO's market flow on external flowgates is generally low or negative.
 Therefore, the reported congestion value masks the larger impact that these constraints have on MISO's dispatch and pricing.

-22 External constraints also affect interface prices settlements, an issue that is further evaluated in Section VII.B.
+&lt;sup>22 External constraints also affect interface prices settlements, an issue that is further evaluated in Section VIII.C.